lancerkind/API-Testing-Workshop/README.md

 against a real endpoint released by Ledgerlicious.
 Occasionally a producer test passes but then still fails a consumer test, in which case, Razzmatazz and Ledgerlicious have conversations on why that has happened and make adjustments.

+# More Resources
+Listen to this Agile Thoughts interview about [contract testing wyth Bryan Finster](https://agilenoir.biz/en/agilethoughts/contract-testing-your-apis-with-bryan-finster/)